giampaolo/psutil/docs/performance.rst

 Use process_iter() with an attrs list
 --------------------------------------

-If you iterate over multiple PIDs, use :func:`process_iter`.
+If you iterate over multiple PIDs, always use :func:`process_iter`.
 It accepts an ``attrs`` argument that pre-fetches only the requested attributes in a single pass, minimizing system calls by fetching multiple attributes at once.
 This is faster than calling individual methods in a loop.